Best YETI products and accessories | CNN Underscored

 Yeti Camino 35 Carryall ($149.99; yeti.com)

-This Carryall tote from Yeti is perfect for day trips around town or to the beach.
-Plus, its made with waterproof materials so you can easily keep it in your boat without worrying about water seeping through.
-However, it does have an open top so if it rains your stuff isn’t guaranteed to stay dry.
+The Carryall tote from Yeti is perfect for day trips around town or to the beach.
+Plus, it’s made with waterproof materials so you can easily keep it in your boat without worrying about water seeping through.
+However, it does have an open top, so if it rains, your stuff isn’t guaranteed to stay dry.

 Yeti Crossroads 40-Liter Duffel ($199.99; yeti.com)